jesperstarkar/winston-influxdb2/README.md

 ## Debug

 If log level is set to `debug`, the message "InfluxDB2Transport initialized" will be sent to InfluxDBv2 on startup.
 This is useful for debugging the transport issues.
-Otherwise, transport errors will be logged only on the next flush interval (default 60s).
+Otherwise, transport errors will be logged only on the first flush interval (default 60s).